 The man has broken the faith of the woman,” Sharma said.
 “If a man fails to protect the woman, or she has a single doubt about his failure to protect her, the woman will never go with that man.”

-Sharma, 56, a Supreme Court lawyer for the last two decades, says that his clients are innocent. […]Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Sharma, 56, a Supreme Court lawyer for the last two decades, says that his clients are innocent. […]Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “These people are just seeking revenge,” Sharma said.
 “They are not seeking justice.
 A defendant has a right to a lawyer, this is a basic principle of a modern society.”